 Over 2,500 social clubs and lifestyle activities appeal to almost every interest and hobby, allowing residents to enjoy their pastimes and even find new pursuits.
 The variety of offerings includes neighborhood groups, singles events, fitness classes, and special interest groups.
 There’s also the largest group of Red Hat Society chapters in the country.

 Some of the active recreation groups include archery, biking, walking, hiking, rowing, pickleball, and table tennis.
-Residents also gather to play almost every card, dice, and board game found throughout any active adult community.
+Residents also gather to play almost every card, dice, and board game.

-A sample of the arts clubs available includes pottery, painting, coloring, clay art, ceramics, crafting, glass work, wearable art, and much more.
-Several bands, music groups, and dancing clubs offer an opportunity for artistic expression.
+A sample of the arts and crafts clubs available includes pottery, painting, coloring, clay art, ceramics, glasswork, wearable art, and much more.
+Several bands, music groups, and dancing clubs offer another opportunity for artistic expression.

 Staying Connected Online